tibs/markup-history/markup-history-extended-notes.rst

 HTML 2.0 was published as IETF RFC 1866 in 1995

-HTML (at least until HTML5) is an SGML document type - an SGML application.
+HTML (at least until HTML5) was an SGML application - hence the specification of its DOCTYPE:

 .. code:: HTML